YQqiang/Nunchakus/Pods/SideMenu/README.md

 /// Draws the `menuAnimationBackgroundColor` behind the status bar.
 Default is true. open static var menuFadeStatusBar = true

-/// When true, pushViewController called within the menu it will push the new view controller inside of the menu.
-Otherwise, it is pushed on the menu's presentingViewController.
-Default is false. open static var menuAllowSubmenus: Bool = false

-/// When true, pushViewController will replace the last view controller in the navigation controller's viewController stack instead of appending to it.
-This makes menus similar to tab bar controller behavior. open static var menuReplaceOnPush: Bool = false
+/// The animation options when a menu is displayed.
+Ignored when displayed with a gesture. open static var menuAnimationOptions: UIViewAnimationOptions = .curveEaseInOut

+/// The animation spring damping when a menu is displayed.
+Ignored when displayed with a gesture. open static var menuAnimationUsingSpringWithDamping: CGFloat = 1

+/// The animation initial spring velocity when a menu is displayed.
+Ignored when displayed with a gesture. open static var menuAnimationInitialSpringVelocity: CGFloat = 1

 /**
  The blur effect style of the menu if the menu's root view controller is a UITableViewController or UICollectionViewController.